SAVE A CHILD -

-Many children's lives are lost due to the lack of paediatric expertise.
+Many children's lives are lost due to a lack of paediatric expertise.

-Millions of children are physically affected by war, infectious diseases and natural disasters
+Millions of children are affected by war, disasters and infectious diseases

 The problem is…

-In times of crisis, access to paediatric expertise is limited and in many cases this leads to suboptimal treatment
+In times of crisis, access to paediatric expertise is limited which can lead to suboptimal treatment

 As a result…